GSA/fedramp-automation/src/validations/constraints/README.md

 1. Open the terminal.
 2. To navigate to the cloned repository directory, run the following command, replacing **\<fedramp-automation-repository\>** with the actual path:
    `$ cd <fedramp-automation-repository>`
+3. To switch to the **feature/external-constraints** branch, run the following command:
+   `$ git checkout feature/external-constraints`
-3. To verify that you are on the correct branch
+4. To verify that you are on the **feature/external-constraints** branch
    a.
 Run the following command:
       `$ git branch`
    b.
-To switch to the **feature/external-constraints** branch, run the following command:
-       `$ git checkout feature/external-constraints`
+Make sure that the **feature/external-constraints** branch is green.
-4. To get the latest repository updates, run the following command:
+5. To get the latest repository updates, run the following command:
    `$ git pull`

 ## 4.3.
 Validating FedRAMP OSCAL files